Apollo

 However, you’ll still need to pay for optional tours, ticketed attractions, and most campgrounds.

-Some basic campgrounds are available for free to self-contained campervans.
+Some basic campgrounds are available for free to certified self-contained campervans.
 Free camping within a national park is generally only permitted where signage explicitly states so.

 Planning to spend several nights in DOC campsites?